ppy/osu-wiki/news/2020-27-11-mappers-report-fall.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 The cycle of life never ends.
 And the same goes for the cycle of Beatmap Nominators!
-As with every month we show you who joined and left the team!
+As with every issue we show you who joined and left the team!

 ### BN Additions